peaceandsoph/hello-world/README.md

 Basic

-Hi, Sophie likes ruby, that is the only code she knows
+Hi, Sophie likes ruby, that is the only code she knows, oh and rasbery pi